 COVID-19 Causes Sudden High Demand for Homeschooling Curriculum Offered by Trigger Memory Co.

 *We are proud that ABC, FOX, NBC, CBS and many other reputable sites have featured our press release!
-The full press release is printed below.*
+The full press release is printed below.* Disclosure: This post was written by a member of the Trigger Memory team – founders of Times Tales, Pet Math and the Kids Chore Chart.

 It has quickly become apparent that toilet paper isn’t the only run on products due to the Novel Coronavirus.
 Sudden school closures caused by the Coronavirus pandemic have left thousands of parents scrambling to provide some sort of continued education at home, with little to no direction from many school districts.
 As such, small educational companies, such as the sister-owned Trigger Memory Co., have seen an overnight spike in demand for supplemental, educational products that can offer a continuum of education for children during this time of quarantine.
-The sister-owned company is currently offering their Times Tales – Memorize the 9’s download for FREE, and will be providing more freebies during the school closures.
+The sister-owned company is currently offering their Times Tales Sample for FREE, and will be providing more freebies during the school closures.

 “Our visual learning products have always been a popular resource within the homeschool and learning disability community for students with dyslexia and/or dyscalculia,” says co-owner and author, Jennie Winters.
 “However, due to the sudden influx of parents now homeschooling their children, our unconventional, educational products are getting an unprecedented amount of exposure.”